emmajanedrews/base-template/_posts/2016-11-30-what-the-future-holds-for-interest-rates.md

 **In fact, I believe that an increase in the Fed Rate will have minimal impact on the real estate market in Mansfield for three reasons**.

 First, mortgage rates often move independently of the Fed Rate.
-An increase in the Fed rate might actually lead to a decrease in mortgage rates — this is exactly what happened the last time the Fed increased rates, back in December of 2015.
+An increase in the Fed Rate might actually lead to a decrease in mortgage rates — this is exactly what happened the last time the Fed increased rates, back in December of 2015.

 Second, the likely rate increase will be small, probably 0.25%.
 If mortgage rates were to increase by the same amount, they would still would be at historically low levels.